yochaigal/cairn/resources/monsters/crypt-guardian.md

 12 HP, 12 STR, 11 DEX, 14 WIL, ethereal claws (d8)

 - An animated skeleton clothed in billowing robes.
 Its eye sockets are hypnotically red.
 Defends crypts & tombs, and will not attack if left undisturbed.
-- Non-magical attacks are _impaired_ against it.
+- Non-magical attacks against it are _impaired_.
-- Can teleport at WIL any target in eyesight to a random room nearby.
+- Can teleport any target in eyesight to a random room nearby.